ory/redux-saga-fetch/README.md

 isFetchSuccess('users')(store.getState()) // if true, the API call resultet in Promise.resolve() isFetchError('users')(store.getState()) // if true, the API call resultet in Promise.reject()

-// Let's assume the API call has finished and we want to see the result.
-This works for both cases (error and success). const users = selectPayload('users')(store.getState())
+// Let's assume the API call has finished with an ok status code, and we want to see the result. const users = selectPayload('users')(store.getState())

+// Let's assume the API call has finished with an error (e.g. network or status code != 2xx), use this method to retrieve
+// the error:
+const error = selectErrorPayload('users')(store.getState())
 ```

 Assuming you are using redux together with React, you could write your connector like this: